qjack001/CISC-467-Implementation/README.md

 ## Implementation

 JavaScript was chosen for its ubiquity, allowing the system to run on nearly any computer in a web browser.
 It also allowed for the most user-friendly interface (discussed further below).
 The system is mainly comprised of two JavaScript files, one containing general fuzzy logic functions and the other containing the specific steps of this system.
-Note that this section is quite long, as I have included code snippets—jump to page 16 to skip to the Conclusion section.

 To begin, four sliders are setup (standard HTML input sliders) as well as the three outputs (just `<span>` tags).
 A listener is created for each slider, and the fuzzy system is run whenever a change is detected (this is done in the `init()` function on lines 1 to 43 of `initializer.js`)